-- A. lack of reasonable cause for the sanction, - B. substantial failure to follow proper procedures for imposing sanctions, and - C. inappropriateness of the sanction(s) imposed.
+- A. lack of reasonable cause for the sanction, - B. substantial failure to follow proper procedures for imposing sanctions, and - c. inappropriateness of the sanction(s) imposed.

 The appeal should clearly state the basis for the appeal; the relief sought, and include all the information the faculty member believes is pertinent to the appeal.
-If the VPAA finds that there is an insufficient statement of the basis for the appeal, he/she shall inform the faculty member and his/her department and/or division head that the appeal has been denied and provide instructions for the implementation of the sanction.
-If the VPAA finds there is a sufficient statement of the basis for the appeal, he/she will designate himself/herself or another senior supervisory academic administrator to serve as an appeal review administrator whose responsibility it shall be to review the matter thoroughly and make a final recommendation regarding the sanction.
-The appeal review administrator shall use his/her best judgment to determine whether the sanction should be sustained, modified, or completely removed.
-Pending completion of an authorized appeal, a sanction shall not be enforced, but the VPAA may relieve the faculty member of all or part of his/her duties if such is deemed essential to the protection of OSU-Oklahoma City or its components (see Section 1.11).
-Relieving a faculty member of his/her duties during an authorized appeal shall be without any reduction in pay or other benefits.
+If the VPAA finds that there is an insufficient statement of the basis for the appeal, they shall inform the faculty member and department head and/or dean that the appeal has been denied and provide instructions for the implementation of the sanction.
+If the VPAA finds there is a sufficient statement of the basis for the appeal, they will designate themselves or another senior supervisory academic administrator to serve as an appeal review administrator whose responsibility it shall be to review the matter thoroughly and make a final recommendation regarding the sanction.
+The appeal review administrator shall use best judgment to determine whether the sanction should be sustained, modified, or completely removed.
+Pending completion of an authorized appeal, a sanction shall not be enforced, but the VPAA may relieve the faculty member of all or part of their duties if such is deemed essential to the protection of OSU-Oklahoma City or its components (see Section 1.11).
+Relieving a faculty member of duties during an authorized appeal shall be without any reduction in pay or other benefits.
 Prior to reaching a final decision on the appeal, the administrator reviewing it should attempt to confer with the investigating administrator, the faculty group that provided counsel, and the faculty member who filed the appeal.
-He/she may make additional investigation to determine and clarify facts related to the case and may seek additional counsel from the Executive Committee of the Faculty Senate.
-Normally, the appeal review administrator will complete the review and reach his/her decision within fourteen calendar days of his/her appointment as the review administrator.
-He/she shall communicate his/her recommendation to the VPAA who shall inform the faculty member and his/her division head of the final decision and provide instructions for its implementation.
+They may make additional investigation to determine and clarify facts related to the case and may seek additional counsel from the Executive Committee of the Faculty Senate.
+Normally, the appeal review administrator will complete the review and reach a decision within fourteen calendar days of their appointment as the review administrator.
+They shall communicate their recommendation to the VPAA who shall inform the faculty member and dean of the final decision and provide instructions for its implementation.
 Formal Dispute Resolution Procedures outlined in Section 2.4 and Appendix E, Dispute Resolution Procedures, do not apply to formal administrative sanction actions unless, because of unusual circumstances, the VPAA finds it would be in the best interests of OSU-Oklahoma City to provide extraordinary administrative due process.
-If the sanction was initiated by the VPAA, the president will select an individual to perform this function.
+If the sanction was initiated by the VPAA, the Senior VPAA will select an individual to perform this function.